mdn/content/files/en-us/web/performance/css_javascript_animation_performance/index.md

 After enabling OMTA, try running the above test again.
 You should see that the FPS of the CSS animations will now be significantly higher.

+> [!NOTE]
-> **Note:** In Nightly/Developer Edition, you should see that OMTA is enabled by default, so you might have to do the tests the other way around (test with it enabled first, then disable to test without OMTA.)
+> In Nightly/Developer Edition, you should see that OMTA is enabled by default, so you might have to do the tests the other way around (test with it enabled first, then disable to test without OMTA.)

 ## Summary